storybookjs/react-native/addons/addon-contexts/README.md

 ## 🧰 Requirements

 Make sure the version of your Storybook is above v5.
-Currently, only React is supported.
-However, this addon is aimed to expend its framework supports in the near future.
+Currently, this addon supports the following frameworks:
+**React**, and **Vue**.
+Other frameworks might get supported in the near future (PRs are welcoming).

 ## 🎬 Getting started